Gourmet Landscapes – EPCOT International Festival of the Arts

 gourmet-landscapes-guide-header

-Gourmet Landscapes premiered at the 2022 EPCOT International Festival of the Arts, replacing the The Masterpiece Kitchen, and returns for its third appearance in 2024.
-“Graze on delish dishes artfully composed with fine ingredients from the land.”
-This year’s 2024 EPCOT International Festival of the Arts takes place January 12 – February 19, 2024.
+Gourmet Landscapes premiered at the 2022 EPCOT International Festival of the Arts, replacing the The Masterpiece Kitchen, and returns for its fifth appearance in 2026.
+“Graze on delish dishes artfully composed with the finest ingredients from the land.”
+This year’s 2026 EPCOT International Festival of the Arts takes place January 16 – February 23, 2026.

 Menu for Gourmet Landscapes at the EPCOT International Festival of the Arts